loior/minecraft-server/README.md

 - The terraform script that runs is in `main.tf`.
     - It configures a security group for the EC2 instance, which includes some inbound rules to allow SSH from any IP and to allow traffic from any IP on port 25565, which is the default port that Minecraft uses.
-    - The terraform script also creates a key pair for the instance
+    - The terraform script also creates a key pair for the instance.
     - It then makes the instance, specifying the AMI ID, which is the ID for an Ubuntu "Server 24.04 LTS (HVM), SSD Volume Type" image, with a "t2.small" instance type, the security group made earlier, and the key pair made earlier.

 - There is also a file called `outputs.tf` which specifies two things that should be output when the `main.tf` finishes running.
 One is the public IP address of the EC2 instance that is created, and the other is the instance ID.